sagemath/trac_to_gh/Issue 7296.md

 # Issue 7296: set_aspect_ratio fails with a type error for asymptote

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7296

 Original creator: fmaltey